riccardo-forina/xstate-jest-lazy-actors-high-cpu/README.md

 `npm run test:high-cpu-no-fake-timers` will run `HighCpuNoFakeTimers.test.tsx`, this test is like the previous one but without the time manipulation from Jest.
 Same outcome tho.

+`npm run test:minimal` will run `Minimal.test.tsx` and runs in the same issue as above.
+It seems to be related to a `sendParent` used in the `entry` action of the initial state of the spawned machine.

 Sample heap crash:

 ```